Martha-NYagikuyu/Moringa-ip-Delani-Studio/README.md

 ## Used Technoligies

-HTML.CSS and JavaScript is used in the project
+HTML.CSS,Images and JavaScript is used in the project

 ## Support and Contact Details